Cheap Summer Activities for Kids

-In the summer, I find that we spend way more money than needed because of all the fun events and things we want to do and this year, I vow to stick on my budget!
+In the summer I find that we spend way more money than needed because of all the fun events and things we want to do.
+This year, I vow to stick on my budget!
 We are coming out of a season of financial hardship and for the past few months, haven’t really had any space in the budget for luxuries and events.

 I sat down and said that no matter what we will have a fun summer, not break the bank, and find things that they all enjoy!
 I came up with a simple summer activity planning system that will keep the kids busy, you from going crazy, and your wallet happy!

 Depending on your household, your kids may or may not have a schedule for the summer.
 Some families send their kids to camps, some prefer to keep their schedule more open and some take a lot of trips or homeschool events.

-For us, none of our kids will be attending camp regularly (though my stepson has the occasional basketball drill on the calendar) and we’ve decided to keep a more open schedule.
+For us, none of our kids will be attending camp regularly (though my stepson has the occasional basketball drill on the calendar) so we’ve decided to keep a more open schedule.
 This helps a lot because currently, baby naps rule our life!
 I am a HUGE proponent of good sleep practices and try my best to make sure that the baby and the toddler get their sleep!

-Their nap schedule also helps identify when we will be doing things and what days we have more free time.
+Their nap schedule also helps identify when we will be doing things and what days we have more free.
 There are days when we will want to do a fun day trip and naps will happen in the car but, for the most part (and my sanity) we’ll try to be home for nap.
 Since I also work from home, that nap time is crucial for working so I plan to keep it as much as I can.

 Identify for yourself what your typical day will look like this summer.
 How structured is your time?
 Do you have to do a lot of driving to activities?
 Will kids have time at camp or be home all day?
 How many activities do you want to plan each week?